 The county auditor calculates the estimated revenues available to the Township.
 He prepares a certificate of estimated resources based upon this calculation and upon the other financial information supplied in the budget sent by the Township.
-The county budget commission approves the certificate of estimated resources.
+The certificate is approved by the county budget commission and sent to the Township Clerk by September 1.